slatedocs/slate/source/includes/_overview.md

 ## Scope

-Virtually every end-user interaction can be implemented using the API.
-In fact, all of Shiftboard's end-user applications use the API.
-In addition, various types of management functionality not available to end-users are exposed via the API.
+Virtually every end-user interaction can be implemented using the web service.
+In fact, all of Shiftboard's end-user applications use the web service.
+In addition, various types of management functionality not available to end-users are exposed via the web service.

-The API and this documentation are revised regularly as we respond to new customer requirements.
-If you have any questions or new requirements, please contact our Partner program for the latest information.

-The Shiftboard API is constantly evolving.
+The Shiftboard APIs are constantly evolving.
 Please ask about any objects or extended functionality that can help meet the requirements of your project.